makersacademy/ruby-coding-challenge/lib/approach.md

 #Q28

 #Q29
-Remind self what a square root is
-Aware that there is a square root method
+Remind self what a square root is.
+Result of a squared number Aware that there could be a square root method
 Google search returns Math.sqrt(x)
 Replace x with number argument in square_root_of method Test using various numbers as arguments